KatherineMossDeveloper/The-Georgia-Project/docs/maindoc.md

 [back to top](#content)

 ## The Georgia Project code and deliverables.
 Sections a. through c. below are notes on the Python code files.
 Sections d. through h. are the notes about the deliverables.
-Let's start with high level look...
+Let's start with a high level look...

 <img src="../images/codeoverview.png" alt="code overview" width="402" height="293">